AmitayCohen1/react-node-deploy/README.md

 ## Front
-* Buy a domain.
+* Buy a domain from a provider (GoDaddy, google, etc).
-* Connect it to Route 53 with Nameservers
+* Connect it to Route 53 with Nameservers.
 * Upload React’s build folder to a new S3.
 * Create a CloudFront distribution with an SSL certificate.

 ## Back
-* Set up EC2 - Amazon Linux 2.
+* Lanuch a new EC2 - Amazon Linux 2.
 * Set up security group (https, ssh).
 * Create a Route53 Record for connecting the IP address of the instance to api.mysite.com.
 * Connect to instance via SSH.